Social/Emotional Learning Resonates In Students’ Cycling Workout

-At Portage Central, Dunlop uses adidas Zone for IHT Spirit wrist heart rate monitors to help students learn how to ride in their target heart rate zones.
+At Portage Central, Dunlop uses IHT Zone wrist heart rate monitors to help students learn how to ride in their target heart rate zones.
 In his program’s early stages, the data shows students exactly how hard they need to pedal to reach their goals each class.

 “One of the things I found as a teacher was that initially, it’s hard for kids to get their heart rate up on a bike unless you’re really focusing on a high [pedal] cadence,” Dunlop said.
 “Right now we want to be 20 to 25 minutes in the yellow and red zones, but I think there’s a pretty small percentage right now who’ve achieved that.
 That gives us something to build towards and have the kids independently figure out what they need to do to meet that goal.”

 Creating Student Ownership of Heart Rate Training, Social/Emotional Learning

 Dunlop’s students wear their IHT Zones in every physical education class, so they are used to the immediate feedback they receive.
 As his spring cycling unit progresses, Dunlop knows the students will be able to adjust their effort to achieve more time in their target heart rate zones.

 “They can make decisions on where they ride and how they ride, what gears they are going to be in,” he said.
 “They can look at their monitor while they are riding and adjust.
 That’s part of the education process right there, for them to see the feedback from the [heart rate] monitors to see where they are and know what they need to do.
 It’s self-management, and I think that’s the intention of the curriculum.”